Libr-AI/fairlib/docs/_sources/README.md.txt

 # *fairlib* Quick-start

-[*fairlib*](https://github.com/HanXudong/fairlib) is a Python framework for assessing and improving classification fairness.
+[*fairlib*](https://github.com/HanXudong/fairlib) is a Python framework for assessing and improving fairness.
 Built-in algorithms can be applied to text inputs, structured inputs, and image inputs.

 The *fairlib* package includes metrics for fairness evaluation, [algorithms for bias mitigation](https://hanxudong.github.io/fairlib/supported_bias_mitigation_algorithms.html), and functions for analysis.

-For those who want to start with *fairlib* now, you can try our [Colab Tutorial](https://colab.research.google.com/github/HanXudong/fairlib/blob/main/tutorial/demo.ipynb), which provides a gentle introduction to the concepts and capabilities.
+For those who want to start with *fairlib* now, you can try our [Colab Tutorial](https://colab.research.google.com/github/HanXudong/fairlib/blob/main/tutorial/fairlib_demo.ipynb), which provides a gentle introduction to the concepts and capabilities.
 [The tutorials and other notebooks](https://hanxudong.github.io/fairlib/tutorial_interactive_demos.html) offer a deeper introduction.
-The complete API is also available.
+The [complete API](https://hanxudong.github.io/fairlib) is also available.

 ## Installation